takuti/takuti.me/_content/en/now.md

 ### Polishing personal OSS projects for recommender systems

 I’m actively developing two of my personal projects, [FluRS](https://github.com/takuti/flurs/) (Python) and [Recommendation.jl](https://github.com/takuti/Recommendation.jl/) (Julia), which I originally created as part of my master’s thesis back in 2017.
-By the end of 2022, I’m aiming to fully polish the tools and publish their version 1.0 with some external presentations.
+By the end of 2022, I’m aiming to fully polish the tools and publish version 1.0 with some external presentations.

-In practice, the design aspect of recommender systems (e.g., code structure, system architecture, UI/UX decisions, evaluation metrics) are crucial to make a system truly meaningful both for developers and end users, and hence I use these projects as a hands-on training opportunity to be an [ethical product developer](/note/ethical-product-developer/).
+In practice, the design aspect of recommender systems (e.g., code structure, system architecture, UI/UX decisions, evaluation metrics) are crucial to making a system truly meaningful both for developers and end users, and hence I use these projects as a hands-on training opportunity to be an [ethical product developer](/note/ethical-product-developer/).